Appleblue17/Training-Archive/README.md

-### Change log
+### Change Log

-[2025/08/10]
+#### 2025/08/10

-- Fixed shrunk line height for problem item without file.
+- Fixed reduced line height for problem items without associated files.
-- Remove code file from problem file display as it has been displayed on the right side.
+- Removed duplicate code file display from problem file view; code is now shown on the right side.
-- Now when hovering over the code file, the display area will also show its detailed information, like other files.
+- Enhanced file hover: hovering over a code file now displays its detailed information, consistent with other files.
-- Set yellow background color for grids corresponding to problems tried but not solved.
+- Added yellow background to grids for problems that were attempted but not solved.

+#### 2025/08/10

+- Implemented log page.
+- Improved breadcrumb styles.